salam-github/inspector-image/README.md

 ## Challenges and Solutions

 During the development, we encountered challenges with JPEG images due to their lossy compression, which could potentially alter or remove the hidden data.
 To address this, the tool automatically converts JPEG images to PNG format before encoding the message.
 This ensures the integrity of the hidden data, leveraging PNG's lossless compression.
 While this adds a step in processing JPEG images, it significantly enhances the tool's reliability and broadens its applicability across different image formats.

-## Contribution

-Contributions to the Image Inspector tool are welcome.
-Please feel free to fork the repository, make improvements, and submit pull requests.

 ## License